-In the previous missions of this course on building a data pipeline, we’ve learned about the concepts of functional programming and how to write Python code using this paradigm.
+In the previous lessons of this course on building a data pipeline, we’ve learned about the concepts of functional programming and how to write Python code using this paradigm.
 After learning about the functional programming paradigm, we built a sequence of tasks that transformed a raw log file into a summarized CSV file.

 When building a data pipeline, you’ll want to use a general purpose pipeline that works for all cases as opposed to one specific case.
-In this mission.
+In this lesson.
 We will learn about closures and function decorators that provide additional code re-usability in functional programming.
 Finally, we will rebuild a static pipeline using the general-purpose pipeline.

 Learning how to construct a data pipeline is a critical task for any data engineer.
 Because it’s so critical and difficult to understand how to build a data pipeline without any hands-on practice, you’ll get to apply what you’ve learned from within your browser; there’s no need to use your own machine to do the exercises.
 The Python environment inside of this course includes answer-checking to ensure you’ve fully mastered each concept before learning the next.

-2. Inner Functions
+- Inner Functions

-3. Function Closures
+- Function Closures

-4. Python Decorators
+- Python Decorators

-5. Method Decorators
+- Method Decorators

-6. Decorator Arguments
+- Decorator Arguments

-7. Running the Pipeline
+- Running the Pipeline